svohr/mixemt/README.md

 #### `-M N, --multi-em N`
 Run EM until convergence multiple times and report the results averaged over all runs (default: 1)

+### Contributor detection options
+Once the mixture proportions have been inferred, two filtering steps are applied to narrow the field of contributing to haplotypes to only the strongest candidates.
+First, we examine the read/haplogroup probablities to find the haplogroup associated with the highest probablilty for each read.
+Haplogroups that have no or little read support are removed from consideration (see `-r` option).
+Second, using the haplogroups that pass the previous filter, we verify that the variants that define each contributor are in fact present in the mixture.
+This step removes haplotype signals that are most likely driven by one or two private mutations.

+#### `-C HAP1,HAP2,...,HAPN, --contributors HAP1,HAP2,...,HAPN`
+Skip contributor detection step and use the specified comma-separated list of haplogroups instead (be careful)

+#### `-r N, --min-reads N`
+Haplogroup must have N reads to be considered a contributor (default: 10).
+This value should be adjusted when coverage is high to avoid signals caused by sequencing errors and when coverage is low and allelic dropout may be likely.

+#### `-R N, --var-min-reads N`
+Variant base must be found in `N` reads to be considered as present in sample (default: 3).
+This value should be above the expected number of base errors given the sequence coverage.

+#### `-f F, --var-fraction F`
+Fraction of unique defining variants that must be observed to call a haplogroup present (default: 0.5).
+This value should be adjusted based on the likelihood of allelic dropout and the number of variant differences between contributors.

+#### `-n N, --var-count N`
+Call haplogroup a contributor if it has at least N unique variants observed in the sample, regardless of total number of defining variants.
+Use when allelic dropout is likely. (default: None).

+#### `-V, --no-var-check`
+Disable requirement that the majority of contributors's unique defining variants are present in the sample.
+Use when coverage is very low and dropout is likely.

+#### `-E`
+Skip contribution estimate refinement and report proportions from intial EM run.

+### Assembly options
+#### `-a ODDS, --assign-odds ODDS`
+Minimum odds ratio (probability between best and second best haplogroup) required to assign read to a contributor (default: 2.0)

+#### `-x, --extend-assemblies`
+Attempt to extend haplotype assemblies iteratively by identifying novel variants from contributor consensus sequences assigning reads based off of them.

+#### `-c N, --cons-cov N`
+When extending assemblies with `-x`, sets the depth of coverage required to call a base for a contributor (default: 2)

 ## Output